westerndigitalcorporation/sweet-b/audit/audit.md

 ## Non-security-related findings

-These findings have not yet been remediated.
+These findings have been remediated in commit [`aae5c71`](https://github.com/westerndigitalcorporation/sweet-b/commit/aae5c713f87a0589f38a07bd3f41820ebf2e1e7a).

 ## Long-term recommendations